Veridise/veridise-docs/zkvanguard/index.md

 ### AuditHub Usage

-If you're not familiar with Veridise's AuditHub platform, first read the [AuditHub guide](/saas/).
+If you're not familiar with AuditHub, first read the [AuditHub guide](/saas/).

 To use ZK Vanguard on AuditHub, upload a project source archive that contains Circom circuit code.
 AuditHub will automatically detect that the project contains ZK circuits and present Veridise's